Lithuania

 80% Ability to borrow money

-Universities can borrow money with the approval of an external authority
+Universities can borrow money with other types of restrictions

 0% Ability to keep surplus